JNiicholas/banking-mvp/README.md

 ```

 ## Notes
-- Uses an in-memory H2 database for data persistence.
+- Uses an Postgres database for data persistence.
 - Basic CRUD APIs for customers and accounts, with transaction support (deposit/withdraw).
 - Validation and error handling via `@ControllerAdvice`.
 - OWASP Dependency-Check integrated into the build for security scanning.